 As the coal industry faces growing financial challenges that have only intensified due to the outbreak of coronavirus, companies could become desperate to obtain or retain permits or contracts or to avoid regulations.
 Coal mining companies have previously engaged in corrupt practices to gain influences with public officials.
 In 2015, the SEC charged BHP with violating the Foreign Corrupt Practices Act related to its sponsorship of foreign government officials at the Beijing Summer Olympics.
 BHP had invited 176 government officials and employees of state-owned enterprises from around the world to attend the Games at the company’s expense, including government officials connected to pending contract negotiations or regulatory dealings, such as the company’s efforts to obtain access rights.

 As coal mining and coal power companies face increasing competition from more cost-effective renewable energy, some executives may be tempted to protect investments in coal mines or plants by bribing politicians or regulators.
-In a criminal complaint filed on July 21, 2020, federal investigators allege that utility company FirstEnergy paid USD60 million to Generation Now, a fund controlled by then Ohio-Speaker Larry Householder, in exchange for providing a USD1.3 billion bailout for FirstEnergy’s struggling coal and nuclear plants.
+In 2020, an whistleblower, Michael Pircio, helped launch an investigation into the utility company FirstEnergy.
+In a criminal complaint filed on July 21, 2020, federal investigators alleged that FirstEnergy paid USD 60 million to Generation Now, a fund controlled by then Ohio-Speaker Larry Householder, in exchange for providing a USD1.3 billion bailout for FirstEnergy’s struggling coal and nuclear plants.
 The complaint alleges that Householder used the money to build his political power, pass a bailout benefiting FirstEnergy’s coal and nuclear plants and then defend it from a ballot measure.
+The Securities and Exchange Commission launched an investigation into FirstEnergy in September 2020.

 Bribery could also allow companies to hide evidence of securities fraud.
 The TerraCom whistleblower alleges that bribery enabled the Australian coal grading scandal.
 The altered inspection certificates at the center of the scandal should have been identified through the use of multiple inspection periods, on board, in port, and at the final destination.
-However, according to the former employee, TerraCom and commodities giant Noble bribed Chinese officials and select employees of South Korean state-owned enterprises to ensure that customers did not blow the whistle on the analysis manipulation.
+However, according to the whistleblower, TerraCom and commodities giant Noble bribed Chinese officials and select employees of South Korean state-owned enterprises to ensure that customers did not complain about the analysis manipulation.

 The risk of climate risk disclosure fraud

 Investor groups have been warning for years that current SEC disclosures related to climate risk are insufficient.
 Under the current framework, companies essentially decide for themselves whether a particular climate change risk is sufficiently material to investors to be disclosed and, if it is, how it must be disclosed.
-Without thorough climate risk disclosure requirements, investors are left without sufficient detail on how companies are preparing for the energy transition and how they will deal with plastic’s large carbon footprint.
+Without thorough climate risk disclosure requirements, investors are left without sufficient details on how companies are preparing for the energy transition.

-The industry’s response to climate change and its support for climate change denial also suggests that major players in the industry could rationalize fraud.
+However, the industry’s decades-long dependence on deception and denial about climate science suggest that future disclosures about climate risks will continue to deserve close scrutiny.
 The coal industry was one of the earliest groups to know about the science of climate change, with records suggesting the industry knew more than fifty years ago.
 Yet, rather than communicating the risks, the industry became one of the earliest funders of climate change denial campaigns designed to stymie regulations.
 It has continued to be a major funder today.
 As major American coal companies have gone bankrupt, the bankruptcy filings of several major coal companies have revealed that even as they struggled financially, they continued to quietly fund think tanks focused on climate change denial.

 In July 2020, NWC released a report detailing widespread deception by fossil fuel executives regarding the financial risks of climate change.
 The report, entitled Exposing a Ticking Time Bomb: How Fossil Fuel Industry Fraud is Setting Us Up for a Financial Implosion – and What Whistleblowers Can Do About It, calls for collaborative investigations by whistleblowers and law enforcement authorities of likely securities fraud violations.